Concordium/concordium.github.io/source/smart-contracts/tutorials/piggy-bank/writing.rst

        todo!("Implement")
    }

-Here we make sure the contract name matches the one we use for the |init|_ macro and we name this receive function ``"insert"``.
+Here, we make sure that the contract name matches the one we use for the |init|_ macro, and we name the receive function ``insert``.
-The function will not need to use the context ``_ctx``, so by convention, we make sure to prefix the argument with ``_``.
+The function will not need to use the ``_ctx`` context, so by convention, we prefix the argument with ``_``.

-In the function body we have to make sure the piggy bank is still intact, the smart contract should reject any messages if the piggy bank is smashed:
+In the function body we have to make sure that the piggy bank is still intact: the smart contract should reject any messages if the piggy bank is smashed:

 .. code-block:: rust